Japan government submits tax hike plan, heads into political showdown

 ROCKY ROAD

-"The road ahead will be quite rocky," Finance Minister Jun Azumi said after a cabinet meeting.
+"The road ahead will be quite rocky ... but we'll step up efforts to enact the legislation quickly in order to ensure social security and restore public finances," Finance Minister Jun Azumi said after a cabinet meeting.

+Noda, who wants the bills passed into law during the current parliament session that ends in June, is due to meet the press at 6 p.m. on Friday.
+(0900 GMT)

-Noda can take heart from the fact that his small coalition partner, the People's New Party that had opposed higher taxes backed down from threats to leave the government as doing so would leave the tiny party with less influence.
+The People's New Party (PNP), a coalition partner of the Democrats that had opposed higher taxes, backed down from threats to leave the government as doing so would leave its tiny party with less influence.

+The PNP has just eight seats in both chambers of a 722-strong parliament.

 Under normal circumstances, an election does not need to take place until late 2013.

-(Additional reporting by Tetsushi Kajimoto; Editing by John Mair and Tomasz Janowski)
+(Additional reporting by Tetsushi Kajimoto; Editing by Tomasz Janowski, John Mair and Joseph Radford)